-Funding profile and liquidity position are adequate despite some maturity mismatches
+Funding profile and liquidity position are adequate

 BNG Bank is almost entirely wholesale funded and, therefore, relies on capital markets for its financing.
 The bank deploys a diversified funding strategy by issuing debt in multiple currencies and markets, with a view to reaching out to a wide array of investors.

-BNG Bank's asset and liability management entails some maturity mismatches, which helps the bank maintain its low pricing on the financing provided to the Dutch public sector, despite the very long maturity of the loans.
+BNG Bank's asset and liability management entails some maturity mismatches.

 Nevertheless, maturity mismatches could have negative implications for the bank's interest margins (whereby the bank's spreads would rise significantly for a prolonged period and imply an increase in the refinancing cost of outstanding loans).
-Given the relatively thin margins of BNG Bank, the bank's capacity to manoeuvre in such a scenario could be limited.
-However, the risks implied by these gaps are under check:
+However, at year-end 2017, the loan book is virtually match-funded and refinancing risks over a two-to-three year horizon are very limited.
+Additionally, the risks implied by the gaps, if any, are under check:

-" Liquidity risk is managed through ECP and USCP programmes, and the coverage of gaps by a comfortable liquidity buffer constituting highly liquid assets eligible to the liquidity coverage ratio (LCR).
-The bank also holds collateral with the central bank which provides short-term funding immediately in case of need.

-" The funding gaps are maintained within reasonable limits and by BNG Bank's good standing in the capital markets.
+- " Due to the limited optionality in its books, all cash flows are highly predictable except for collateral posting needs on derivatives. - " Liquidity risk is managed through Euro commercial paper and US commercial paper programmes, and the coverage of gaps by a comfortable liquidity buffer constituting highly liquid assets eligible to the liquidity coverage ratio (LCR) of €12.8 billion at year-end 2017.
+The bank also has immediate drawing capacity of €9.8 billion on the European Central Bank collateralised by public-sector loans already pledged by BNG Bank at the central bank at year-end 2017.
+If necessary, the vast majority of BNG Bank's loan book qualifies for central bank funding. - " The funding gaps are maintained within reasonable limits and by BNG Bank's good standing in the capital markets.
 As bonds issued by a promotional bank (an institution where lending to the public sector represents more than 90% of total loans), the securities issued by BNG Bank are classified under the level 1 category assets (the highest quality of the High-Quality Liquid Assets).
 BNG Bank's bonds are also eligible for the European Central Bank's public-sector purchase programme aimed at stimulating the economy.
 These measures have further enhanced financial institutions' appetite for the bank's securities.

-As of the end of June 2017, both BNG Bank's LCR and net stable funding ratio were above 100%, in compliance with the EU prudential requirements.
+At year-end 2017, BNG Bank's LCR was 207% and its net stable funding ratio was 130%, in compliance with the EU prudential requirements.

-These factors are reflected in the bank's Combined Liquidity score of baa3.
+These factors are reflected in the bank's Combined Liquidity score of baa2.